WafiWadud/Journal/Entry6.md

 ---

 The old `<marquee>` tag has practically been eradicated from most browsers.
 Instead the user should use CSS3 animation.
 So, i did just that in a small script anyone can embed.
-To create a marquee, use the `<mq>` tag with this in your code:
+To create a marquee, use the `<new-marquee>` tag with this in your code:

 ```js
 class MarqueeElement extends HTMLSpanElement {